 If the broken piece can be removed easily, do so.
 If not, cover sharp edges with dental wax, which can be found in the dental aisle of your pharmacy.
 If the loose/broken appliance does not bother your child, it most likely does not require emergency attention.
 Call your pediatric dentist with questions and to schedule a follow up visit.

-Applying vitamin E oil may provide relief for the occasional sore.
+Applying vitamin E oil may provide relief for the occasional sore, or alternatively something like natural cold sore medicine that can have different pros and cons.
 Some serious diseases begin as sores, so it is important to see your pediatric dentist if they persist.

 Clean gently with a cloth and apply a cold compress.
 If bleeding is excessive or persistent, call your pediatric dentist or go to the emergency room.